 \subsection{Optimization Model}

 The first step in using \pyepo{} is to create an optimization model that inherits from the \texttt{optModel} class.
-Since \pyepo{} tackles predict-then-optimize with unknown cost coefficients, it is first necessary to instantiate an optimization model, \texttt{optModel}, with fixed constraints and variable costs.
-Such an optimization model would accept different cost vectors and be able to find the corresponding optimal solutions with a fixed set of constraints.
-The construction of \texttt{optModel} is separated from the autograd functions (see Section \ref{subsec:func}).
-An instance of \texttt{optModel} will be passed as an argument into the autograd functions.
+Since \pyepo{} tackles predict-then-optimize with unknown objective function coefficients, it is necessary to instantiate an optimization model, \texttt{optModel}, with fixed constraints and variable coefficients.
+Such an optimization model would accept different objective function coefficients and find the corresponding optimal solutions under identical constraints.
+The construction of \texttt{optModel} is separated from the autograd functions (see Section \ref{subsec:func}), and then the instance of \texttt{optModel} will be passed as an argument to the autograd functions.